-Just outside of the Nairobi National Park is David Sheldrick’s Elephant Orphanage.
+Located on the western edge of the Nairobi National Park is The David Sheldrick’s Elephant Orphanage.
 This popular tourist attraction is home to dozens of baby and adolescent elephants who were orphaned and can no longer survive on their own.
-The sad reality is that without this sanctuary, these elephants most likely would have died.
+The sad reality is that without this sanctuary, these elephants would have died.

 It’s heartbreaking to see so many young elephants needing assistance, however, heartwarming to know that man that is helping to rehabilitate, protect, and repopulate these majestic creatures back into the wild.

 Arrive early as hundreds of visitors jockey for a place to get up close to these adorable baby elephants.

 Precisely at 11:00 am the elephants are (very willingly) led from the forest into a large, roped-off area where they are fed bottles of milk and get a chance to mingle and play with other baby and adolescent elephants.

 Ropes aren’t used to corral or restrain the elephants.
 They’re used to keep the visitors from swarming the gentle giants.

 Play-time is a happy time for these leathery pachyderms; rolling in the dirt, splashing in the water and slinging mud on the visitors is ‘the norm’ for these four-legged friends.

 The curious and playful elephants love to investigate the non-elephant life forms snapping of pictures of them.
 You’re able to touch/pet them and snap some jealousy-inducing selfies.

 YOU’VE BEEN WARNED